airbnb/react-outside-click-handler/README.md

 If the `disabled` prop is true, outside clicks will not be registered.
 This can be utilized to temporarily disable interaction without unmounting/remounting the entire tree.

+### classWhiteList: `PropTypes.string`

+When specified, click events are ignored if the target node is a child of a class defined in the classWhiteList.
+Multiple classes can be specified separated by a space (e.g. classWhiteList="class-1, class2").

 ### useCapture: `PropTypes.bool`

 See https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture for more information on event bubbling vs. capture.